mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/12-sprite-on-create.md

 - functions with parameters
 - calling functions with parameters

-## Project 1: Create with on created event
+## Example 1: Create with on created event

 [Link to Video](https://youtu.be/XR8DmTOdgNc)